exasol/r-exasol/README.md

 ## Status

-The package gets tested in Github against R 3.5, 3.6, 4.0 and 4.1, but it is also worked on R 3.3 and R 3.4 in the past.
+The package gets tested in Github against R 3.5, 3.6, 4.0 and 4.1, but it also worked on R 3.3 and R 3.4 in the past.
 For R 3.6 and earlier, an older RODBC package is necessary, the newer versions (1.3-17 and upwards) only support R 4.0.
 You can use the [remotes package](https://remotes.r-lib.org/) to install specific versions of RODBC.
 The packages DBI 0.3.1 and a fork of DBItest 1.0-1 are not the current versions.
 The Exasol R package may however work with DBI 0.4.1, but until this is resolved the fitting older packages can be loaded from here:

 - https://github.com/marcelboldt/DBI
 - https://github.com/marcelboldt/DBItest